MuzzammilShah/Road-to-GPT/docs/ZeroToHero/General-MISC/deepdive-llms.md

 - **Download full drawing board [here](https://drive.google.com/file/d/1EZh5hNDzxMMy05uLhVryk061QYQGTxiN/view)**
 - **Import and view the above drawing board on [Excalidraw](https://excalidraw.com/)**

-*See you on the next one, Happy learning!*
+Phew, that was one long lecture.
+Took me days to cover but it was truly refreshing.
+As he said again, very existing field to be in at a time like this. *See you on the next one, Happy learning!*

 &nbsp;